jbregman/conjur-tutorials/README.md

 # conjur-tutorials

+## Starting the Vagrant box
-Before you start the Vagrantfile you need to set the following values in your environment.
+Before you start the Vagrant box, you need to set the following values in your environment.

-setup.sh
+Example setup.sh
 =
 export CONJUR_HOST=<hostname of your conjur server>
 export CONJUR_PASSWORD=<admin password for the conjur server>

+You can source the shell

+. ./setup.sh

+and then start the virtual machine

+vagrant up